woa100/acousticswebsite/_posts/2026-05-23-how-did-restaurants-get-so-loud.md

 A noisy restaurant might sound like success.
 A loud crowd signals a lot of customers.
 But too much noise can be a problem and there are lots of benefits to controlling the noise with good acoustical design:
 A calmer restaurant environment:
-* Is more inclusive, providing a comfortable environment for people who are sensitive to noise (like my nephew) and people with hearing loss, including seniors.
+- Is more inclusive, providing a comfortable environment for people who are sensitive to noise (like my nephew) and people with hearing loss, including seniors.
-* Reduces stress for the wait staff.
+- Reduces stress for wait staff.
-* Improves communication between patrons and staff, reducing the risk of mistakes in orders.
+- Improves communication between patrons and staff.
-* Can attract more loyal customers.
-* Can allow for a denser layout of tables without risking ensuing cacaphony.
-* Can have a 'premium' feeling, which can support charging higher prices as part of a more luxurious brand.
+- Attracts loyal regulars in the community.
+- Has a more 'premium' feeling.

 ### A Local Shoutout